 Instagram-worthy Spots in Yellowstone

 With its searing geysers, rushing rivers and cool, green forests — plus bear, elk, bison and other wildlife — Yellowstone National Park is a photographer’s dream come true.
 But where can you get stellar photos in America’s first national park?
-Yellowstone’s digital communications specialist, Neal Herbert, shares some favorite Instagram-worthy spots.
+Yellowstone’s former digital communications specialist, Neal Herbert, shares some favorite Instagram-worthy spots.

 FOR SURREAL SUNRISES

 The West Thumb Geyser Basin near Grant Village in the southern part of the park can be especially spectacular at daybreak, when the pink and red hues of sunrise highlight steam billowing from the earth.
 The thermal area is on the shore of Yellowstone Lake.

 FOR OTHERWORLDLY SUNSETS

 At day’s end, the reddening sky creates a stunning backdrop to the geysers and hot springs of the Lower Geyser Basin.
 Another prime spot is Firehole Lake Drive.
 The one-way secondary road loops through a landscape of hot springs and geysers.

 Head to Lamar Valley, between Yellowstone’s North and Northeast entrances.
 It’s part of a major migration corridor for pronghorn, elk and bison.
 And where there are ungulates, there are predators, like bear and wolves.
 It’s a great place year-round, but especially in April and May, when bison and elk are calving.
 The best time to see bear is also in April and May.
 As the season progresses, these animals move to higher elevations.

 Remember always to maintain a safe distance when photographing wildlife.
 Remain 100 yards away from bears and 25 yards from other large animals.
 And keep in mind that it is illegal and harmful to approach, feed, handle, capture, or harass any wild animal in the park.